lidofinance/lido-keys-api/rest-api.md

 Path: `/v1/keys/find`

-Returns all keys found in db.
+Returns all keys associated with provided list of keys.

 Request body: